We tested budget power tools under $100 for performance and build quality. Best picks for DIYers building a capable starter kit in 2026.

 Consider corded alternatives: For stationary work (sanding, grinding, extended drilling), corded tools are cheaper, lighter, and unlimited runtime.
 Cordless convenience isn't always worth the premium.

-Ecosystem matters: Don’t mix and match battery platforms randomly.
+Ecosystem matters: Don't mix and match battery platforms randomly.
 Standardizing on one ecosystem (Ryobi, DEWALT, Makita, etc.) multiplies value through shared batteries and chargers.
+When you're ready to step up to a professional platform, our Makita vs Milwaukee comparison is the best place to start that decision.

 Start with versatile tools: Multi-tools, impact drivers, and rotary tools handle numerous applications.
 Specialized tools like belt sanders or angle grinders wait until you have specific project needs.